DataFire/Integrations/integrations/generated/apigee_marketcheck_cars/README.md

   * trim_r `string`: Filter trim on custom possible matches
   * dom_active_range `string`: Active Days on Market range to filter cars with the DOM within the given range.
 Range to be given in the format - min-max e.g. 10-50
   * dom_180_range `string`: Last 180 Days on Market range to filter cars with the DOM within the given range.
 Range to be given in the format - min-max e.g. 10-50
+  * options `string`: Tokenizer search on options for multiple options use | as seperator
+  * features `string`: Tokenizer search on features for multiple options use | as seperator

 #### Output
 * output [SearchResponse](#searchresponse)